NuevoFoundation/workshops/content/english/sql_workshop/basics_activity/_basics.md

 ## What is SQL?

-What is SQL?
 SQL stands for “Structured Query Language” and like its name, it is a language that lets you talk to the database to get the information you need.
 A SQL command is like a sentence you say to the database.